M-b-a-s/weather-app/README.md

 ---
 ## Design
-The design inspiration was from [Thomas Engebrand](https://dribbble.com/shots/3202409-Weather-App), made a few adjustments, added vanilla-tilt.js anda bit of glassmorphism
+The design inspiration was from [Thomas Engebrand](https://dribbble.com/shots/3202409-Weather-App), made a few adjustments.

 ---